 Educational Innovator: Phillips Academy’s (MS)² Program

-Test Innovators believes in the power of educational innovation to shape the future of our society.
+Test Innovators believes in the power of education to shape the future of our society.
 Our Educational Innovator series highlights a program, school, or individual that is contributing to the advancement of education in a unique way, whether through groundbreaking curriculum, technological innovation, or other revolutionary projects.
+This week, we spoke with Dianne Domenech-Burgos, director of the (MS)² program at Phillips Academy in Andover, Massachusetts.

-Andover’s longest-running educational outreach program, Mathematics & Science for Minority Students – (MS)², for short – advances diversity in math and science fields by developing the competencies and self-confidence of outstanding high school students of color.
+Andover’s longest-running educational outreach program, Mathematics and Science for Minority Students-–(MS)², for short—advances diversity in math and science fields by developing the competencies and self-confidence of outstanding high school students of color.

+The ongoing lack of diversity in STEM is a problem that permeates workplaces and institutions of higher education across the country.
+Though Black, Indigenous, and Latinx communities make up around 35% of the U.S. population, they are consistently marginalized in the science and engineering workforce.
 “The majority of the reason for the gap is that students are not prepared,” Dianne Domenech-Burgos, director of the (MS)² program, said.
-“If they’re coming from the urban public school system, they don’t always get the skills that they need – and the math and science knowledge that they need – to do well in a STEM field.”
+“If they’re coming from the urban public school system, they don’t always get the skills that they need–and the math and science knowledge that they need–to do well in a STEM field.”

-(MS)² was originally founded in 1977 by lifelong educational reformer and Andover’s Head of School at the time, Theodore Sizer, who collaborated with other faculty members to solve the issue of a low representation of minority individuals in science fields.
-Forty years later, the program has helped over 1200 Black, Latinx, and Native American public high school students to develop STEM skills, and has inspired a movement of similar programs such as the High School High Scholar (HS)2 program at Colorado Rocky Mountain School.
+(MS)² was founded in 1977 by lifelong educational reformer and Andover’s Head of School at the time, Theodore Sizer, who collaborated with other faculty members to address the issue of inadequate representation of marginalized individuals in science fields.
+Forty years later, the program has helped over 1,200 Black, Indigenous, Latinx public high school students develop STEM skills, and has inspired a movement of similar programs, such as the High School High Scholar (HS)2 program at Colorado Rocky Mountain School.

-Participation in the (MS)² program is free for all students who are selected.
+Participation in the (MS)² program is free for all selected students.
 You can learn more about the program at www.andover.edu/ms2.

 Share this post